Generalized Rindler Wedge and Holographic Observer Concordance: Holographic dual of GRW

-There have been a lot of discussions on the boundary dual interpretation of closed subregions in hole-orgraphy.
+There have been a lot of discussions on the boundary dual interpretation of GRWs complementary to closed subregions in hole-orgraphy.
 It has been shown that the area of the bulk closed subregion gives the dual differential entropy \cite{Balasubramanian:2013lsa}.
 A physical explanation of differential entropy could be the cost of state merging of the sum of the subsystems \cite{Czech_2015}.
-However, it is still a problem as to what is the dual state that the closed subregion describes and if differential entropy could be a physical entropy of a certain state.
-One possibility is that the dual state is the original dual state with IR entanglement structure removed due to the bulk removal of the corresponding IR region.
-This leads to a problem if the corresponding state is a physical one or not, i.e if the IR entanglement structures could be removed consistently or not.
-Some work in this direction \cite{Czech_2015} shows that differential entropy should be the largest entropy of the dual possible state whose local density matrix is the same as the original dual state if a consistent such state exists, and a condition was given for the dual state to be the maximal entropy state.
-A counterexample in conformal field theories was given for which no consistent such state exists.
-In the following, we will focus on open subregions and reach all our conclusions utilizing observer language.
-We investigate this problem further and propose the holographic dual for open GRW subregions with several pieces of supporting evidence.
-All of our conclusions in this paper will apply to closed GRW subregions, too. }
+However, it is still a problem as to what is the dual state that the complementary region of the closed subregion describes and if differential entropy could be a physical entropy of a certain state \cite{Balasubramanian:2018uus}.
+One possibility is that the dual state is the original dual state with long-range entanglement structure removed due to the bulk removal of the corresponding IR region.
+This leads to a problem if the corresponding state is a physical one or not, i.e if the long-range entanglement structures could be removed consistently or not.